-1 Belgium Federal government ministers Ministers of foreign governments The President of the Senate and the Parliament Federal, Regional &amp; Community Secretaries of state France State secretariesThe government spokesman 4 Germany State secretariesMembers of the German Bundestag Italy Presidents of the Region State Secretary Luxembourg Luxembourg will currently not introduce VIP-codes, Netherlands State secretariesThe Secretary-General of the Ministry of Defence Spain State secretaries (including CHOD) Belgium The Chief Head of Defence (CHOD), The Vice-Chief Head of Defence (VCHOD) CHOD's of other nations Commanders of major NATO/EU commands Members of the national parliaments seating in the Defence Commission France Chief of the Defence staff Chief of Staff of the French Air Force, Army and Navy Chief of Arms Procurement Agency Chiefs of staff or supreme commanders of foreign armies, navies or air forces or major NATO commands on official duty 5 Germany Chief of Defence and Vice Chief of Defence, Chiefs of staff of the services Surgeon General, Bundeswehr FMOD directors, Chiefs of staff or supreme commanders of armies, navies or air forces or major NATO commands on official duty Italy Chief of Defence Chief of Armed Forces Secretary General of Defence and National Armaments Director Chief of Staff of Supreme Commands of foreign forces or NATO Commands on official duty Commander of Joint Operations Headquarters Luxembourg Luxembourg will currently not introduce VIP-codes, Netherlands Chief of Armed Forces (CDS) Director-Generals of Ministry of Defence (DGFC, D-DMO, HDP, HDAB) Inspector-General of Defence (IGK) Spain Chief of Staff of the Spanish Air Force Director-Generals of Ministry of Defence (DGFC, D-DMO, HDP, HDAB) Inspector-General of Defence (IGK)
+I B. L.: DEL W. A. Belgium BEL will currently not introduce VIP-codes France State secretaries The government spokesman Germany State secretaries Members of the German Bundestag 4 Italy.
+Members of the German BundestagPresidents of the Region 7 Italy State Secretary Luxembourg Luxembourg will currently not introduce VIP-codes, Netherlands State secretaries The Secretary Coneral of the Ministry of Defence Spain The Secretary-General of the Ministry of Defence - Spain State secretaries (including CHOD) Belgium The Chief Head of Defence (CHOD) The Vice-Chief Head of Defence (VCHOD) Commanders of major NATO/EU Commands Members of the national Parliament seating in the Defence Commission (Deputy) President of the NATO and EU Military Committee France Chief of the Defence staff Chief of Staff of the French Air Force, Army and Navy Chief of Arms Procurement Agency Chiefs of staff or supreme commanders of foreign armies, navies or air forces or major NATO commands on official duty 5 Germany Chief of Defence and Vice Chief of Defence, Chiefs of staff of the services Surgeon General, Bundeswehr FMOD directors, Chiefs of staff or supreme commanders of armies, navies or air forces or major NATO commands on official duty Italy Chief of Defence Chief of Armed Forces Secretary General of Defence and National Armaments Director Chief of Staff of Supreme Commands of foreign forces or NATO Commands on official duty Commander of Joint Operations Headquarters Luxembourg Luxembourg will currently not introduce VIP-codes, Netherlands Chief of Armed Forces (CDS) Director-Generals of Ministry of Defence (DGFC, D-DMO, HDP, HDAB) Inspector-General of Defence (IGK) Spain Chief of Staff of the Spanish Air Force Director-Generals of Ministry of Defence (DGFC, D-DMO, HDP, HDAB) Inspector-General of Defence (IGK)